stevenlriv/php-skit/README.md

 3. Update the configuration variables that are not enviroment variables.
 They can be found on "config/general.php"

-4. Upload MySQL.sql to your database
+4. Upload MySQL_PRIMARY.sql to your primary database and MySQL_SECONDARY.sql to your secondary database

 5. Remove "config/_debugEnviromentVariables.php" from the repo